Silver Lake, Staten Island: Features

 Silver Lake Park has many attractions, such as tennis courts, an 18-hole public golf course, a baseball field, play area, and dog run.

 The neighborhood to the east and south features several large privately owned apartment buildings and three cemeteries along Victory Boulevard.
 Also included in the neighborhood, on the other side of the adjacent Silver Lake golf course, is a series of mostly dead-end streets located above Forest Avenue and Hart Boulevard.
 The dead end streets are Lakewood Road, Park Court, Edstone Drive, Rose Court and Silver Court.
 They comprise approximately eighty-eight homes and are part of the Silver Lake Park Association.
 At the very top of Hart Boulevard are the Silver Lake Tennis Courts.
 Adjacent to the tennis courts is a baseball field.
 To the west of this neighborhood are Grymes Hill, Wagner College and Sunnyside, where the Mid-Island region is said to begin (the Silver Lake section being reckoned as part of the North Shore).

+Demographics

+For census purposes, the New York City Department of City Planning classifies Silver Lake as part of a larger Neighborhood Tabulation Area called West New Brighton-Silver Lake-Grymes Hill SI0104].
+This designated neighborhood had 37,010 inhabitants based on data from the 2020 United States Census.
+This was an increase of 1,526 persons (4.3%) from the 35,484 counted in 2010.
+The neighborhood had a population density of 18.6 inhabitants per acre (14,500/sq mi; 5,600/km^{2}).

+The racial makeup of the neighborhood was 45.0% (16,673) White (Non-Hispanic), 16.5% (6,116) Black (Non-Hispanic), 8.0% (2,975) Asian, and 4% (1,475) from two or more races.
+Hispanic or Latino of any race were 26.4% (9,771) of the population.

+According to the 2020 United States Census, this area has many cultural communities of over 1,000 inhabitants.
+This include residents who identify as Mexican, Puerto Rican, English, German, Irish, Italian, Polish, African-American, and Chinese.

+The largest age group was people 10-34 years old, which made up 33.8% of the residents.
+66.5% of the households had at least one family present.
+Out of the 13,141 households, 41.9% had a married couple (18.1% with a child under 18), 5.7% had a cohabiting couple (2.1% with a child under 18), 19.6% had a single male (1.7% with a child under 18), and 32.8% had a single female (2.0% with a child under 18).
+32.9% of households had children under 18.
+In this neighborhood, 47.4% of non-vacant housing units are renter-occupied.